loganswartz/polychrome.nvim/README.md

 ## About

-The main goal of `polychrome` is simplicity, both in UX and DX.
-By simplicity, I
-mean:
+`polychrome.nvim` is a colorscheme creation micro-framework for Neovim.
+The main features of `polychrome` are:

  * simple and terse syntax
- * takes care of the typical colorscheme boilerplate
+ * minimal boilerplate
- * allows specifying colors in gamuts other than sRGB
+ * colors can be specified in many different colorspaces (`hsl`, `Oklab`, etc)
- * automatically and intelligently clips colors in wide gamuts down to sRGB
+ * automatic and accurate color clipping down to sRGB when needed
- * inner workings are dead-simple to understand and modify
- * has minimal magic

 Here's a fully functional example of a (very basic) colorscheme defined with `polychrome`: